Skip to content

 I have to admit these:

-• TVM is best if you want a tension-free and simple life (salaried gov job type )
+- TVM is best if you want a tension-free and simple life (salaried government job type )

 I wanted to point out the stark contrast in culture because all the rest of the changes are simply a consequence of this change.
 Trivandrum is still reminiscent of its old Tamilian culture.
 There are still many Brahmins here living in small houses near temples, which is symbolic of its Tamil ancestry.
 Even though many cities have adopted a Bengali workforce, Trivandrum is still home to many Tamil workers.